How to Operate a Skid Steer

 Push the bucket straight into the dirt pile before tipping it back or the bucket will act like a plow and stop all forward movement.
 Sometimes it helps to wiggle the bucket up and down in order to worm your way into the pile.

-Tilt a Skid Steer Bucket as You Lift
+Tilt the Skid Steer Bucket as You Lift

 Whenever you lift a load high in the air, tilt the bucket down as you lift.
 If you don't, the load will spill over the back side of the bucket and end up right on top of the machine.
 It's a messy rookie mistake, and unless you enjoy the taste of dirt (some of that dirt will end up in the cab), it's one you'll want to avoid.
 Many higher-end machines have a self-leveling bucket feature.